Kanisa1/alu-AirBnB_clone/README.md

+#Airbnb Clone Console

-AirBnB Clone Console - Project Overview
+Project Overview

 The objective of this project is to deploy a simplified version of the AirBnB website on a server.
 While it won't encompass all features, it will cover essential concepts of the higher-level programming track.

 Initial Task: Develop a command interpreter to manage AirBnB objects.